Medically reviewed by Drugs.com. Last updated on Jul 17, 2021.

 Food sources of vitamin B-12 include poultry, meat, fish and dairy products.
-Vitamin B-12 is also added to some foods and is available as an oral supplement.
+Vitamin B-12 is also added to some foods, such as fortified breakfast cereals, and is available as an oral supplement.
 Vitamin B-12 injections or nasal spray might be prescribed to treat vitamin B-12 deficiency.

-Because your body is capable of storing several years' worth of vitamin B-12, deficiency is rare.
-However, if you follow a vegetarian or vegan diet, you might be prone to deficiency because plant foods don't contain vitamin B-12.
+Vitamin B-12 deficiency is not common in the U.S. However, people who follow a vegetarian or vegan diet might be prone to deficiency because plant foods don't contain vitamin B-12.
 Older adults and people with digestive tract conditions that affect absorption of nutrients also are susceptible to vitamin B-12 deficiency.

 Left untreated, a vitamin B-12 deficiency can lead to anemia, fatigue, muscle weakness, intestinal problems, nerve damage and mood disturbances.